gitraghuu/gitraghuu/README.md

 - 👀 I’m interested in using diffrent type of OS
 - 🌱 I’m currently learning about different typ eof OS and reviewing about it
 - 💞️ I’m looking to collaborate on Open Source
-- 📫 How to reach me 📧 Mail me on raghavgenshin13@gmail.com (ignore the mail id name "genshin")
+- 📫 How to reach me 📧 Mail me on raghu.educate@gmail.com

 <!---
 gitraghuu/gitraghuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.